-Chairperson: Mrs. Monica Cadogan (independent, non-executive director) Members:
+Chairperson: Mrs. Monica Cadogan (independent, non-executive director)

-- Mr. Neil McGregor (independent, non-executive director). - Mr. Vasile Tofan (non-independent, non-executive director),
+- Mr. Neil McGregor (independent, non-executive director) - Mr. Vasile Tofan (non-executive director)

-Audit Committee: Mission and Composition
+Mission and Composition

 The Audit Committee has a monitoring and advisory role and its mission consists in monitoring the financial reporting process and assisting the Board in carrying out its tasks related to financial reporting, internal control and risk management.